 Nominations sought for the Collins medal

 Nominations should include a statement on the merits of the candidate, a summary curriculum vitae and a list of the nominee's more important contributions.
 In addition to the main nominator there should be a letter of support from a seconder; both nominator and seconder should be members of the Society.
 Further letters of support may be submitted from up to two additional people (who do not have to be members of the Society).
 Nominations will remain on the table for three years.
 Previous recipients of the award, Society Officers, members of Council and members of the Committee (at the time of nomination and adjudication) will not be eligible for the award.
-New in 2012, it is now possible to make your nomination using a form to which nominators, seconders and others may contribute.
+Since 2012, it is possible to make your nomination using a form to which nominators, seconders and others may contribute.
 The aim is to reduce the amount of work required to make a nomination.

 2013 C.V, Jeans

 2012 J.B.
 Dawson